civilservicelgbt/civilservicelgbt.github.io/_manuals/civil-service-lgbt-mentoring-programme.md

 ### Time

+The original programme was designed and delivered from scratch by a single person over the course of 6 months.
+Maintaining and updating the programme is likely to be relatively less time intensive.

 The first iteration of the programme programme took around 45 hours to create and around 20 hours to administer.
 This included:

 - 15 hours to create guidance documents